Find the Best Hip Pain Treatment Option for You

 Hip replacement surgery has improved markedly over the last 20 years due to improvements in design and materials.
 99.9% of the hip replacements performed at the Total Joint Center are performed without cement (non-cemented).

-- Metal-on-metal hip replacement: Due to advances in technology there is very little wear and very little friction with a metal-on-metal prosthesis.
+Metal-on-metal Hip Replacement: Due to advances in technology there is very little wear and very little friction with a metal-on-metal prosthesis.
 Chrome cobalt ions can be found throughout the body after a metal-on-metal hip replacement.
 So far these have not been found to have an adverse effect.

 Hip Resurfacing is a procedure that is intended for use in a younger (65 years and under) patient population, a more physically active group with a history of hip pain.
 The procedure is bone conserving.
 The head of the femur is reshaped and resurfaced and capped with a large metal cap.
 The femoral neck is preserved.
 In hip resurfacing, both the socket and the ball components are made of chrome cobalt.
 The size of the components are almost identical to the size of the natural femur.
 This is much less likely to dislocate than the smaller head of the typical total hip replacement.
 This means that patients can return to higher levels of activity without worrying about dislocation of the implant.

 The hip joint can be injected with a cortisone-like material that acts as a powerful anti-inflammatory.
 It is most often given along with lidocaine.
 The cortisone-like material has been found not to cause any destruction to the cartilage.
 Injections can bring relief for years, months or weeks.
-If it brings only 2 hours of relief, it is diagnostic and means that your hip problem has progressed to an end-stage of degeneration.
+If it brings only two hours of relief, it is diagnostic and means that your hip problem has progressed to an end-stage of degeneration.